dmwm/CMSMonitoring/doc/AlertManagement/installation.md

 to get all the alerts currently in the alertmanager.
 Screenshots for the same [here](https://github.com/dmwm/CMSMonitoring/blob/master/doc/AlertManagement/README.md#screenshots).
 However, it has many options to sort over various values, to filter etc. You can follow the help section below.

-FOR LXPLUS USERS
+**FOR LXPLUS USERS**
-You can generate a config file using and set the Environment Variable (CONFIG_PATH)
+You need to generate a config file and set the Environment Variable (CONFIG_PATH).
+MAKE SURE YOU SET PROPER "cmsmonURL" in config File.

 ```alert -generateConfig <WORK_DIR>/.alertconfig.json```